dbrhln/site/_projects/decisions.markdown

     The ExCon model process for decisions from description on the left.
 Log Bayes Factor comparing the ExCon model with Cumulative Prospect Theory for the 30 participants from Rieskamp (2008) on the right.
 </div>

-In our model for decisions from description, as outcomes probabilities are known from the outset, we propose that people mentally simulate a set of outcomes which serve as exemplars.
+In our model for decisions from description, where outcomes probabilities are known from the outset, we propose that people mentally simulate a set of outcomes which serve as exemplars.
 We demonstrate that this model performs at least as well as Cumulative Prospect Theory, a benchmark model of decisions from description, while providing a psychological account of the decision making process.
 Together with the ExCon model for decisions from experience, we show that these two exemplar-based models are able to account for the DE gap.

 ### Relevant Material
 * The online version of my experiment. <a href="https://exp-exp-289600.ts.r.appspot.com/">Link</a> and <a href="https://github.com/dbrhln/EXP-EXP-ONLINE-2020" target="_blank">code</a>